Community Corr. Center - Lincoln, NE

 Visitation

-- Visitation requests must be submitted at least seven days in advance and may be scheduled up to four weeks ahead.
+- Visitation requests must be submitted at least seven days before the selected date and may be scheduled up to four weeks in advance.

-- Deposits to inmate trust accounts and related payment services are provided by TouchPay Holdings, LLC d/b/a GTL Financial Services (GettingOut/ViaPath/GTL).
+- Deposits to inmate trust accounts are processed by TouchPay Holdings, LLC (d/b/a GTL Financial Services / ViaPath).

 Topic Overviews